 Newly planted natives are flagged and given extra care and water in order to ensure they successfully get established.

-To learn more about the San Diego Botanic Garden, visit their website.
+Learn more about the San Diego Botanic Garden.